tmttn/gatsby-plugin-linkedin-insight/README.md

 ];
 ```

-#### Note
+### Note

 Out of the box this plugin will simply load LinkedIn Insight on the initial page/app load.

-#### Credit
+### Credit

-Thanks to https://github.com/gabeskipio/gatsby-plugin-facebook-pixel and https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-tagmanager for a great base for this plugin!
+Thanks to [gatsby-plugin-facebook-pixel](https://github.com/gabeskipio/gatsby-plugin-facebook-pixel) and [gatsby-plugin-google-tagmanager](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-google-tagmanager) for a great base for this plugin!

+the original creator of this plugin: [Original repo](https://github.com/floriangaechter/gatsby-plugin-linkedin-insight.git)